nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Cellulosic:** Pertaining to or derived from cellulose, relevant to the nature of nanocellulose.

-### Expanded Definition and Usage\nNanocellulose's remarkable properties, such as its high aspect ratio and mechanical strength, combined with its biodegradability and non-toxic nature, make it an attractive alternative to synthetic fibers and microplastics in numerous applications.
+### Expanded Definition and Usage:
+Nanocellulose's remarkable properties, such as its high aspect ratio and mechanical strength, combined with its biodegradability and non-toxic nature, make it an attractive alternative to synthetic fibers and microplastics in numerous applications.
 In the biomedical field, nanocellulose is utilized for wound dressings, drug delivery systems, and tissue engineering scaffolds due to its biocompatibility and ability to mimic the extracellular matrix.
 In the packaging industry, it serves as an effective barrier against gasses and oils, significantly enhancing the shelf life of food products while being fully compostable.
 Additionally, its potential in electronics, as a flexible and transparent substrate, and in water purification, as an adsorbent for contaminants, highlights its versatility and potential for innovative applications.